UVADS/orientation-technical/msds-online/README.md

 ## Homework

 1. Complete the VS Code badge - [link](https://github.com/UVADS/orientation-technical/blob/main/badges/vscode.md)
+  a.
+Add AI if you like - e.g. [link](https://code.visualstudio.com/docs/copilot/setup)
-2. Create and execute a hello world program using an .ipynb file.
+3. Create and execute a hello world program using an .ipynb file.

 ## How to submit feedback